 Photography by Alexa Hotz for Remodelista.

-Above: A trio of Paper Mills' botanical designs by Amy and Noelle Mills, who are both printmakers.
-"Noelle and I studied art together and wanted to continue the dialogue," says Amy.
-They carve their patterns on huge sheets of rubber and hand print their papers one block at a time on a very long table.
+Above: A trio of Paper Mills botanical designs by Amy and Noelle Mills, who are both printmakers.
+Says Amy: “Noelle and I studied art together and wanted to continue the dialogue.”
+They carve their patterns on huge sheets of rubber and hand-print their papers one block at a time on a very long table.

 Above: Little Havana is one of Paper Mills’ most popular designs.
-It comes in seven color combinations and is available for $90 per roll from Wallpaper Collective (covers 6.75 square feet).
+It comes in seven color combinations as well as custom requests.
+All wallpaper is made to order; contact Paper Mills for samples and details.

-Above: Pablo, a floral ode to Picasso, comes in five colors "studies.”
+Above: Pablo, a floral ode to Picasso, comes in five color “studies.”
 Paper Mills stands ready to adapt patterns to meet clients’ needs and also offers custom designs.
-The company sells its designs through a number of showrooms across the country and abroad, including in the UK, Japan, and Russia.
-Contact the Wallpaper Collective for ordering information.